spice-herald/QETpy/docs/example_demos/iv_class_test.rst

     import numpy as np
     from qetpy import IV

-Let's load the example data provided, which is from a dataset taken at SLAC for multiple devices and multiple bath temperatures.
+Let’s load the example data provided, which is from a dataset taken at SLAC for multiple devices and multiple bath temperatures.

 .. code:: ipython3